XML RSS

 bolivia flag

-Each of Bolivia's nine departments (which are like states) has its own flag as well.
-Below I've listed them, along with the name of the capital city of each department.
+Each of Bolivia's nine departments (states) has its own flag as well.
+Below I've listed them along with the name of the capital city of each department.

 Department of La Paz.
 Capital city is Nuestra Señora de La Paz.